Sign inGet started

 5. Enter a name for the application.

-6. In the Login redirect URIs box, add the full Snowflake account URL (i.e. https://<account_identifier>.snowflakecomputing.com) and the Deepnote redirect URI https://deepnote.com/auth/snowflake/okta-callback.
+6. In the Login redirect URIs box, add the full Snowflake account URL (i.e. https://<account_identifier>.snowflakecomputing.com)* and the Deepnote redirect URI https://deepnote.com/auth/snowflake/okta-callback. (your Deepnote redirect URI might be different if you are hosted on a single tenant deployment)

 7. Click Save.

-9. Check Refresh Token, Resource Owner Password, and Authorization Code.
+9. Check Refresh Token, Resource Owner Password, and Authorization Code

 10. Click Save.

-12. Select the Use Client Authentication option.
+12. Select the Client secret option.

 13. Click Save.

-14. In the Client Credentials container, save the ClientID and Secret.
+14. In the Client secrets container, generate a new Client Secret, and store it together with Client ID from the section.
 These two values will be known as the <OAUTH_CLIENT_ID> and <OAUTH_CLIENT_SECRET>, respectively in the following steps.

 Create an OAuth Authorization Server